Product leadership (PL) isn’t just another way of saying product management, because product leaders go beyond managing products.

 Product management is centered on overseeing the process of building products in the most efficient way possible, with the main challenges being geared towards optimizing funnels.
 Small companies tend to be highly focused on finding product-market fit, meaning PMs at these companies need to be effective leaders too.

-However, in larger organizations, the ones often donning the leadership hat tend to be senior product leaders.
-So, being the product leader often involves spending time wrestling with questions around product-market fit.
+However, in larger organizations, the ones often donning the leadership tend to be senior product leaders.
+So, being the product leader often involves spending time wrestling with questions about how to measure product-market fit.

 - Building and overseeing the right product team.